microsoft/vscode-docs/remote/advancedcontainers/sharing-git-credentials.md

 > **Note**
 > For Windows user, the gpg signing key must be setup using the Windows GUI or cli (powershell/cmd) and not in the Git Bash.
-> For some unknown reason, the DevContainer can't access the gpg keys configured in Git Bash even though it is in your `~/.gnupg/` folder, accessible in the Windows explorer.
+> The DevContainer can't access the gpg keys configured in Git Bash even though it is in your `~/.gnupg/` folder, accessible in the Windows explorer.

 Next, install `gnupg2` in your container by updating your Dockerfile.